fanoframework/fanoframework.github.io/working-with-views/index.md

 <h1 class="major">Working with Views</h1>

 View is term we used to describe a piece of code that has job to handle presentation logic.
-In Fano Framework, it is mostly related with HTML presentation but not always as it aslo can be used to generate other presentation such XML, JSON, image or PDF document.
+In Fano Framework, it is mostly related with HTML presentation but not always, as it also can be used to generate other presentation such XML, JSON, image or PDF document.

 ## IView interface